rbeyer/hiproc/docs/processing.rst

 At this point, you will have "stitched" and "balance" files for each CCD.
 Depending on what your goals are for processing, you could stop here.
+You can also get to this point via just using ``hiproc`` which runs the above four steps.

 However, if you want to create color mosaics, or engage the "high precision" processing, a few more steps are needed:

 5. ``HiColorInit``